Hackerjedi666/CybersecNotes/examNotes/ai/AI_important_topics.md

 ## Gradient descent

 At a theoretical level, gradient descent is an algorithm that minimizes functions.
 Given a function defined by a set of parameters, gradient descent starts with an initial set of parameter values and iteratively moves toward a set of parameter values that minimize the function.
 This iterative minimization is achieved using calculus, taking steps in the negative direction of the function gradient

+## Bias and variance

+The inablitiy of ml method to capture true relationship of the data sets is called bias.
+The difference in fits between data sets is called variance.